ppareit/graphviz-dot-mode/README.md

 `graphviz-dot-view-command`.
 If `graphviz-dot-view-edit-command` is `t`, you will be prompted to enter a new `graphviz-dot-view-command`.
-If `graphviz-dot-save-before-view` is `t`, the buffer is saved before the external viwer command is invoked.
+If `graphviz-dot-save-before-view` is `t`, the buffer is saved before the external viewer command is invoked.

 (See <http://graphviz.org/content/resources> for a list of Graphviz viewers and editors.)